mspnp/aks-baseline/06-aks-cluster.md

     1. Navigate to your GitHub forked repository and open a PR against `main` using the recently pushed changes to the remote branch `kick-off-workflow`.

        > :book: The DevOps team configured the GitHub Workflow to preview the changes that will happen when a PR is opened.
 This will allow them to evaluate the changes before they get deployed.
 After the PR reviewers see how resources will change if the AKS cluster ARM template gets deployed, it is possible to merge or discard the pull request.
-If the decision is made to merge, it will trigger a push event that will kick off the actual deployment process that consists of:
+If the decision is made to merge, it will trigger a push event that will kick off the actual deployment process.
-       >
-       > * AKS cluster creation
-       > * Flux deployment

     1. Once the GitHub Workflow validation finished successfully, please proceed by merging this PR into `main`.

        > :book: The DevOps team monitors this Workflow execution instance.
 In this instance it will impact a critical piece of infrastructure as well as the management.
 This flow works for both new or an existing AKS cluster.

-    1. :fast_forward: The cluster is placed under GitOps managed as part of these GitHub Workflow steps.
-Therefore, you should proceed straight to [Workflow Prerequisites](./07-workload-prerequisites.md).

 ## Container registry note